carpentries-incubator/geospatial-python/_episodes/09-raster-calculations.md

 ~~~
 {: .output}

-Both rasters include a single band, but their width and height does not match.
+Both rasters include a single band, but their width and height do not match.
 We can now use the `reproject_match` function, which both reprojects and clips
 a raster to the CRS and extent of another raster.